Brian Edwards, Dean School of Liberal Arts, Tulane University, Photo: Paula Burch-Celentano

 Biography

-As a scholar, Edwards examines the intersections between culture and politics, how ideas and attitudes about foreign spaces are formed in relation to cultural representations, and the ways in which contemporary American culture circulates globally, with particular focus on the Middle East and North Africa.
-He has done extensive field research in Morocco, Egypt, and Iran, and is the author of two books: Morocco Bound: Disorienting America's Maghreb, from Casablanca to the Marrakech Express (Duke, 2005), a cultural history of how Americans came to think about the Arab world during the period when the U.S. was rising to global superpower status, and how Moroccans responded; and After the American Century: The Ends of U.S. Culture in the Middle East (Columbia, 2016), which examines the paradox of the popularity of American culture, especially digital culture, in the Middle East during the 21st century, while attitudes toward the U.S. were plummeting in the region.
-He is coeditor, with Dilip Gaonkar, of the volume Globalizing American Studies (U Chicago, 2010), which emerged from a multiyear project he directed at Northwestern, and editor of On the Ground: New Directions in Middle East and North African Studies (NU-Q, 2013).
+As a scholar, Edwards examines the intersections between culture and politics and the ways in which contemporary American culture circulates globally.
+He has done extensive field research in Morocco, Egypt, and Iran, and is the author of two books: Morocco Bound: Disorienting America's Maghreb, from Casablanca to the Marrakech Express (Duke, 2005), a cultural history of how Americans came to think about the Arab world during the period when the U.S. was rising to global superpower status; and After the American Century: The Ends of U.S. Culture in the Middle East (Columbia, 2016), which examines the creativity of young Arabs and Iranians during a dramatic and transitional period in global history and explores the paradox of the popularity of American culture in the Middle East while attitudes toward the U.S. were plummeting in the region.
+He is coeditor, with Dilip Gaonkar, of the volume Globalizing American Studies (U Chicago, 2010), which emerged from a multiyear project he directed at Northwestern and significantly reoriented discussions in the field.
+He is also editor of On the Ground: New Directions in Middle East and North African Studies (NU-Q, 2013), and a special portfolio of the NYC literary journal A Public Space dedicated to new Egyptian writing on the precipice of the Tahrir uprisings, introducing to the U.S. public a number of prominent authors via new translations.

-Edwards has published essays, articles, and Op-Eds in a wide range of publications, both scholarly and mainstream, including Public Culture, American Literary History, PMLA, Salon, Arizona Quarterly, Chronicle of Higher Education, The Believer, McSweeney’s, Chicago Tribune, NOVEL, Journal of North African Studies, Foreign Policy, and many others.
-Early in the pandemic, he published a widely-circulated column in The Hill about how the still-unfolding Covid-19 crisis will be the defining moment for Generation Z, which he calls “the fractured generation.”
-His 2020 column in The Chronicle of Higher Education on how virtual interviewing can lead to more equitable hiring emerged from work he began doing on academic hiring, informed by behavioral economics.
-Edwards has lectured extensively throughout the US, Europe, the Middle East, North Africa, and Central and South Asia, and his research has been supported by major grants from the Carnegie Corporation of New York, the Andrew Mellon Foundation, and the Fulbright Program.
-In 2013 he was named an “Emerging Leader” by the Chicago Council on Global Affairs.
+Edwards has published essays, articles, and Op-Eds in a wide range of publications, both scholarly and mainstream, including Public Culture, American Literary History, PMLA, Arizona Quarterly, NOVEL, Journal of North African Studies, Salon, Chronicle of Higher Education, The Believer, McSweeney’s, The Sewanee Review, Foreign Policy, The Hill and many others.
+He has lectured extensively throughout the U.S., Europe, North Africa, the Middle East, and Central and South Asia, and his research has been supported by major grants from the Carnegie Corporation of New York, the Andrew Mellon Foundation, and the Fulbright Program.

-His new research pursues two avenues: a vision for the vitality of the liberal arts for a post-pandemic digital age; and a multisited project on global port cities, with the collaboration of a multinational group of scholars, curators, and artist-activists based on four continents.
+His new research pursues three avenues.
+He leads a multisited project on global port cities, with the collaboration of a group of scholars, curators, and artist-activists based on four continents.
 He is also writing a book about Tangier in the 1990s—part-memoir, part-critical biography of Paul Bowles, Mohammed Mrabet, and Mohamed Choukri.
+And he is developing a series of essays on the liberal arts for a post-pandemic digital age.

 To contact or schedule Dean Edwards, please email Joseph Mistrot at jmistrot@tulane.edu.